wntbrian/dapp/docs/pages/how_to/gitlab_ci_cd_integration.md

 1. Review.
     In this job we set name of the environment based on CI_COMMIT_REF_SLUG GitLab variable.
 For every branch gitlab will create uniq enviroment.

-    The url parameter of the job you can use in you helm templates to setup e.g. ingress.
+    The url parameter of the job you can use in you helm templates to set up e.g. ingress.

     Name of the kubernetes namespace will be equal CI_NAMESPACE (defined in dapp parameters in `base_deploy` template).
 2. Stop review.